-You may be asked to provide a certificate of fitness (verklaring van geschiktheid), proving you are physically and psychologically fit to drive a vehicle.
-The certificate can be obtained from IN Amsterdam or at your local municipality office.
-This statement is needed in the following cases:
+As part of your application to exchange your driving licence, you may be asked to provide a certificate of fitness (verklaring van geschiktheid), proving you are physically and psychologically fit to drive a vehicle.
+The certificate can be obtained by applying online via the CBR website or from IN Amsterdam.

 International driving licence

 When you are in possession of a Dutch or EU driving licence, you are also able to purchase an international driving licence.
 You can buy an international driving licence booklet from the ANWB (website in Dutch).
 They make an official booklet with your personal information and a stamp.
 It is valid for one or three years (subject to a fee).
 Please note that for specific countries the international driving licence is not enough and additional documents may be required.
 Before travelling outside of the EU, it is good to check if you need an international driving licence or other paperwork in order to legally drive.